MetPX/sarracenia/docs/source/Explanation/Concepts.rst

 * filter
 * after_accept

-The poll's gather (and/or poll) subscribes to the exchange other vip participants are posting to and updates its cache from the messages, avoiding the other polls from having to poll the same endpoint for the same file list.
+The poll's gather (and/or poll) subscribes to the exchange other vip participants are posting to and updates its cache from the notification messages, avoiding the other polls from having to poll the same endpoint for the same file list.

 Mapping AMQP Concepts to Sarracenia
 -----------------------------------